oauthlib/oauthlib/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
 ---
 **Describe the bug**

-A clear and concise description of what the bug is.
+A clear and concise description of what the problem is.

-**To Reproduce**
+**How to reproduce**

-Steps to reproduce the behavior
+Steps to reproduce the behavior.

 **Expected behavior**

-A clear and concise description of what you expected to happen.
+A description of what you expected to happen.

-**Context**
+**Additional context**

-Are you using OAuth1 ?
-OAuth2 ?
+Please provide any further context here.

-Using a client ? a public provider ?
+- Are you using OAuth1, OAuth2 or OIDC?
-Implementing your own provider ?
+- Are you writing client or server side code?
-Using a downstream library ? (requests-oauthlib, django-oauth-toolkit ...)
+- If client, what provider are you connecting to?
-Add any other context.
+- Are you using a downstream library, such as `requests-oauthlib`, `django-oauth-toolkit`, ...?